 Are you getting ready for an interview?
 According to statistics on job interview preparation, the first thing that you need to do is research the company where you’re applying for a job.

-Twin Empowerment Training shared some interesting statistics regarding first impressions.
 Nearly half of hiring professionals recommend that applicants have some background knowledge about a company.
 That could earn them some serious points.

 Do you want to ace your interview?
 Avoid fidgeting too much.
 An employer could find the habit off-putting, especially since you’re supposed to appear confident during an interview.

 Besides answering the obvious questions regarding the role, it’s vital to have some additional skills to keep you ahead of your competitors.
 According to the facts and statistics about interview skills, this is what you should and shouldn’t do:

 - Don’t dwell on why you lost your previous job.
 A brief explanation is enough.

 - Never try to “wing” an interview.
 Prepare ahead of the interview date to know exactly what to say.